-Who Is Obligated To Pay Child Support In A Divorce?
+Who Pays Child Support In A Divorce?

-The laws have changed quite some time ago when it comes to child support.
+If you’ve been asking yourself, “Who pays child support in a divorce?”, we’re here to let you know that the laws have changed quite some time ago when it comes to child support.
 Prior to the change, it was only the non-custodial parent who was obligated to pay.
 Child support was based solely on the non-custodial parents’ income.
 Since then, the formula, and the statute have changed.
 Now, both parents are financially responsible for the children.
 A formula is used for child support.
 Taking into consideration both of the parents’ gross income.
 Georgia child support is gross income, not net, and many people do not know that.
 The child support statute also takes into consideration other factors such as health insurance, extracurricular activities and any extraordinary educational/medical expenses.
 All those costs are inputted into the child support calculator and then at that time, the statute determines how much child support is going to be paid and to whom.

-Many people are under the misconception that even if you do have a fifty-fifty split, meaning for example, week-on week-off, “Well, then there is no child support”.
+After a divorce, many people are under the misconception that even if you do have a fifty-fifty split, meaning for example, week-on week-off, “Well, then there is no child support”.
 In Georgia, that is not the case.
 The statute does give the court the discretion to give a parenting time deviation, however, just because it is fifty-fifty, does not necessarily mean that child support is wiped out altogether.
 Several factors make that determination of how much is paid, and by whom, to whom.

 On What Grounds Can Child Support Payments Be Modified?